hamzehaq7/hamzehaq7.github.io/README.md

 ## <span style="color:#004d7a;">Projects</span>

 ### Probing Blood Dynamics: A Novel Piezoelectric Approach to Monitor Flow and Detect Clot Formation
+Conducted experiments around an artificial blood vessel to investigate the behavior of blood velocity & pressure in the presence of a clot (journal paper pending).
-The paper is currently under review (major revisions) for MDPI Sensors journal publication.
+The paper has been accepted for IEEE Sensors journal publication.

 ### Regional CubeSat Communication and Constellation Design Evaluation
 Created a simulator of small satellite constellations that will, in advance of their deployment, serve as a proactive measure to mitigate potential issues and curtail the risk of costly satellite failures.
 The [paper](Papers/CubeSat_IEEE%20ICM2023.pdf) has been published on IEEE Xplore.

 ### SatNet SpaceSim: A Platform for Performance Analysis of Small Satellites Mega-Constellations
 Introduced SatNet SpaceSim, a simulator and a graphical user interface developed to analyze the performance of communication links and coverage of small satellite constellations before deployment.
-This aims to detect and address potential issues proactively, reducing the risk of costly satellite malfunctions.
-The [paper](Papers/SatNetSpaceSim_EuCNC24.pdf) has been published on IEEE Xplore.
+This aims to detect and address potential issues proactively, reducing the risk of costly satellite malfunctions. \The [paper](Papers/SatNetSpaceSim_EuCNC24.pdf) has been published on IEEE Xplore.

 ### Clot Monitoring Through Electromechanical Analysis
 Proposed a novel approach to detect the existence of a blood clot inside a vessel utilizing piezoelectric sensors.
 The developed model also allows us to determine the vessel radius and the velocity of the blood at different locations.
 The [paper](Papers/Clot%20Monitoring_IEEE%20ICSC2023.pdf) has been published on IEEE Xplore.

 ---

 ## <span style="color:#004d7a;">Hackathons & Competitions</span>

+### International Business Plan Competition 2025 - University of Illinois Urbana-Champaign hosted in Austin, Texas
+We founded startup “TagAlong” – system that uses powerbanks to charge EV semi trucks while on the move.
+Also, we performed a detailed revenue model, cost structure, feasibility study.

 ### TecShift Hackathon 2024 - Aramco & Lab7, Dhahran, Saudi Arabia
 We created Solar Synergies - a blockchain platform that allows businesses to trade carbon credits.
 Also, using the data generated from these transactions, we